peter88213/nvhelp-de/source/nv_aeon2/index.rst

 -  When creating events from sections without date/time, they get the actual date and are sorted in reading order.
--  When creating events from sections without any date/time information, they get the default date from the novelibre-Projekt, and are sorted in reading order.
+-  When creating events from sections without any date/time information, they get the default date from the *novelibre*-Projekt, and are sorted in reading order.
 If there is no default date set, "today" is used.
--  When processing unspecific "day/hour/minute" information, the default date from the novelibre-Projekt is used. f there is no default date set, "today" is used.
+-  When processing unspecific "day/hour/minute" information, the default date from the *novelibre*-Projekt is used. f there is no default date set, "today" is used.